sinorga/phx_template/README.md

 ## Deploy

-Before the Ansible involved, You can deploy the docker image manually with required environment variables (refer to `docker/provision.local.env`).
+Before the CI tools involved, You can deploy the docker image manually with required environment variables (refer to `docker/provision.local.env`).

 ## Todo

 - [X] Build release Docker image.
 - [X] Production DB init and migration
-- [ ] Ansible for handling secret, ie. cookie, ...
-- [ ] CircleCI for running test
+- [X] CircleCI for running test
 - [ ] CircleCI for build image
 - [ ] CircleCI for deploy
+- [ ] Database node setup